mohbattharani/RaspberryPi/db/README.md

  Here, I have three databases.

 * To switch to any database use: `use sensors`, where sensors is the name of my database.
-* Now, to show collection in this database use: `db.getCollectionNames()`.
+* Now, to show collections in this database use: `db.getCollectionNames()`.
 It will return the names of all available collection in the database.
 * To show the entries of a collection use: `db.cvlab.find()`.
 Here `cvlab` is the name of my collection.
 * To remove the entries from a collection making it empty use: `db.cvlab.remove ({})`.
 You can also filter entries to be removed.